Victims of betrayal and emotional abuse often wonder how they can equip their children and teens to engage in healthy relationships.

 - Meet the people your teens date

-- If your teen has been sexually assaulted/coerced, find a trauma-informed professional for your teen, and consider pressing charges against the perpetrator
+- Find a trauma-informed professional for your teen, and consider pressing charges against the perpetrator

 Betrayal Trauma Recovery Supports Victims of Sexual Coercion

 At BTR, we know how difficult it can be to identify sexual coercion.
-It is also difficult to talk about your experiences when you have been assaulted and coerced by a partner.
+It is also difficult to talk about your experiences when your partner has assaulted and coerced you.

 The Betrayal Trauma Recovery Group offers victims a safe place to share their experiences, process trauma, ask questions, and find friendships among other women who understand.
 Join today and find the community that you deserve as you begin your journey to healing.